 Best Time to Visit the Outback

 The best time to visit is during the winter months (June – Sep) when the days are hot but manageable.
 The temperature drops significantly during the night, so having layers and a light jacket would be good.
 Visiting the Darwin region in the summer (wet season) should be avoided at all costs.
-Not only are temperatures extremely high, it is monsoon season and roads are commonly flooded.
+Not only are temperatures extremely high, but it is also monsoon season and roads are commonly flooded.

 How to Get to the Outback